uber/tchannel/docs/protocol.md

 arg1, arg2, and arg3 is unspecified at the transport level.
 These are opaque binary blobs as far as tchannel is concerned.

-The size of `arg1` is at most 16 kilobytes.
+The size of `arg1` is at most 16KiB.

 Future versions will likely allow callers to specify specific service instances on which to run this request, or a mechanism to route a certain percentage of